AkhilMaithani/Car-Racing-2/Readme.md

 # Car Racing 2

-<p>It is basic Car Racing Game made in Python using Pygame,
-You can play it in any OS .</p>
+It is basic Car Racing Game made in Python using Pygame, You can play it in any OS.

+&nbsp;

+___
-# Dependencies
+## Dependencies
 * These must be installed in your PC/Laptop
     * Python
     * Pygame